sauradip/fewshotQAT/README.md

-# Few Shot Temporal Action Localization using Query Adaptive Transformer
+# FS-QAT: Few Shot Temporal Action Localization using Query Adaptive Transformer

 **Accepted as Poster in BMVC 2021**